Policies

 @unique([docId, userId])

-}This is the right pattern for sharing, memberships, invitations, and other relationship-based access models.
+}Use for sharing, memberships, invitations, and other relationship-based access models.

 Recommended Usage

-- start with ownership rules
+- Start with ownership rules.

-- add role-based grants for admin and team flows
+- Add role-based grants for admin and team flows.

-- use denies for invariants that must always win
+- Use denies for invariants that must always win.

-- keep policies on the entity that owns the data
+- Keep policies on the entity that owns the data.

-- role-based reads next
+- Role-based reads next.

-- role-based writes when needed
+- Role-based writes when needed.

-- field-level restrictions for sensitive surfaces
+- Field-level restrictions for sensitive surfaces.

-viarules for sharing and membership models
+viarules for sharing and membership models.

 What Policies Do Not Replace